Registering to Vote

 Military and overseas voters

 As a military or overseas voter, you have several options for registering to vote, receiving your ballot and returning it.
-If you are a military spouse or dependent, and you are away from home because of the military service, you also qualify as a military voter.
+Click here for more information.

 You must provide all of the following information when you register to vote: